NVIDIA/NeMo/examples/speaker_tasks/recognition/README.md

 ## Training
 Speaker Recognition models can be trained in a similar way as other models in NeMo using train and dev manifest files.
 Steps on how to create manifest files for voxceleb are provided below.
-We provide three model configurations based on titanet, speakernet and modified ecapa_tdnn, with pretrained models provided for each of them.
+We provide three model configurations based on TitaNet, SpeakerNet and modified ECAPA_TDNN, with pretrained models provided for each of them.

 For training speakernet (x-vector) model:
 For training titanet_large (channel-attention) model: